ironfox-oss/IronFox/docs/Features.md

 - Clears open tabs on exit by default
 - Disables autofill/autocompletion of URLs by default
 - Disables disk cache by default, and adds a toggle to control it, located at `IronFox` -> `IronFox settings` -> `Privacy` -> `Enable disk cache` in settings
-- Disables disk cache for secure webpages by default, and adds a toggle to control it, located at `IronFox` -> `IronFox settings` -> `Privacy` -> `Enable disk cache for secure webpages` in settings
 - Disables network connectivity monitoring, and removes the `ACCESS_NETWORK_STATE` permission
 - Disables search suggestions by default
 - Disables trending search suggestions by default